 Laguna Beach home prices are not only among the most expensive in California, but Laguna Beach real estate also consistently ranks among the most expensive in America.

-Laguna Beach is a decidedly white-collar city, with fully 94.52% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Laguna Beach is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Laguna Beach who work in sales jobs (19.12%), management occupations (18.76%), and office and administrative support (8.82%).
+Laguna Beach is a decidedly white-collar city, with fully 94.96% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Laguna Beach is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Laguna Beach who work in management occupations (20.65%), sales jobs (16.34%), and business and financial occupations (9.29%).

 Of important note, Laguna Beach is also a city of artists.
 Laguna Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Laguna Beach’s character.

-A relatively large number of people in Laguna Beach telecommute to their jobs.
-Overall, about 14.06% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.49% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Laguna Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Laguna Beach is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and French.